srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/models/readme.md

 The AMOS spectral clustering algorithm is from paper "AMOS: AN AUTOMATED MODEL ORDER SELECTION ALGORITHM FOR SPECTRAL GRAPH CLUSTERING".
 The code is from "https://github.com/tgensol/AMOS/tree/master" this link.

+The EgoSplitting clustering algoritm is from paper "Ego-Splitting Framework: from Non-Overlapping to Overlapping Clusters".
+The code has some minor revision to adjust with current library versions.
+Methodical sections remained unchanged.

 ## how to run the code?